 Relax in the Palmengarten

-Ranging between rainforests and desert, nearly every ecosystem is covered among the Palmengarten’s open-air and greenhouse exhibits.
-The Palmengarten is also one of the top places to visit in Frankfurt with kids thanks to its children’s playground, boat rides around the lake, and the Palmengarten Express, a small train that journeys through the park.
+The Palmengarten is also one of the top places to visit in Frankfurt with kids.
+The family-friendly attractions here include a children’s playground and boat rides around the lake.
+Kids will also love the Palmengarten Express, a small train that travels through the park.

 Marvel at the Senckenberg Natural History Museum

-You don’t have to be travelling with young ones to get a kick out of the Senckenberg Natural History Museum, one of the best museums of its kind on the whole continent.
-The (quite literally) big attraction here is the museum’s exhibition of dinosaurs ranging from life-size replicas to full-scale reassembled fossils.
+You don’t have to be travelling with young ones to get a kick out of the Senckenberg Natural History Museum.
+It’s one of the best museums of its kind in Europe and one of the top things to see in Frankfurt.

 Peer onto Frankfurt from above at the Main Tower

-When Germany’s half-timbered historical façades start to blur into one another, get a little taste of the city’s present and future at Main Tower, a 656-foot skyscraper peering upon the city northeast of Altstadt (Old Town).
+When Germany’s half-timbered historical façades start to blur into one another, get a little taste of the city’s present and future at Main Tower.
+This 656-foot skyscraper peers onto Frankfurt northeast of Altstadt (Old Town).

-After checking out the observation deck, the 53rd-floor Main Tower Restaurant & Lounge is a superb place to enjoy dinner or a drink to similarly incredible Frankfurt city vistas.
+After checking out the observation deck, venture to the 53rd-floor Main Tower Restaurant & Lounge.
+It’s a superb place to enjoy dinner or a drink to more incredible Frankfurt city vistas.